deepu2010/SRS-Document-for-Cafeteria-Ordering-System/README.md

 6. Sequence Diagrams
 7. Class Diagrams

+**Conclusion:**

 This document deals about the importance of gathering requirements and provides a key assistance for software development and design.
+This SRS document depicts the key software engineering practices related to *requirements gathering and requirements engineering*.
+This SRS document can be used for software development methodoglogies - Agile, Waterfall, DevOps etc,.